-Once you’ve devised a plan, it’s time to put it into action.
+Once you’ve devised a plan, it’s time to implement it.
 Check out these steps to preparing your boat when a hurricane is approaching:

-- If you’re leaving by sea, be sure to prepare as you would for any other voyage with a special emphasis on extra rations of food, emergency supplies, safety equipment, fully charged batteries, radios/communication devices, extra fuel, tools, PPE, and a clear navigation path.
-Always follow local and national guidelines before setting for your course and never operate in unsafe waters.
-Considering the timing of the approaching storm, executing too early could create a false-alarm with ever-shifting storms, but waiting too long could trap you or create a dangerous situation.
-Before Hurricane Harvey, many boats from Port Aransas and Rockport, Texas made the journey to the safety of Freeport Marina, located behind a high-water flood gate.
-Some waited too long and were stuck outside the gate, left to ride out the storm without protection.
+If you’re leaving by sea, be sure to prepare as you would for any other voyage, with a special emphasis on extra rations of food, emergency supplies, safety equipment, fully charged batteries, radios/communication devices, extra fuel, tools, PPE, and a clear navigation path.
+Always follow local and national guidelines before setting your course, and never operate in unsafe waters.
+Considering the timing of the approaching storm, executing too early could create a false alarm with ever-shifting storms, but waiting too long could trap you or create a dangerous situation.
+Before Hurricane Harvey, many boats from Port Aransas and Rockport, Texas, made the journey to the safety of Freeport Marina, located behind a high-water floodgate.
+Some waited too long and were stuck outside the gate, leaving to ride out the storm without protection.

 - Remove important documentation and store in a secure area.

 - Secure everything.
 Anything on your boat that can move should be fastened and secured in a manner that can survive extreme conditions.
-Cover equipment that can not be taken and secure these coverings in the same manner.
+Cover equipment that can not be taken and secure these coverings similarly.

-- Boats in lifts should be also tied and secured in the same manner of boats resting in slips.
-Water may rise so be prepared to secure your watercraft appropriately to withstand a rise in water depth.
-If your slip has a ceiling, take into account the rise that will come and consider if your slip is high enough to protect your vessel without damage.
+- Boats in lifts should be also tied and secured in the same manner as boats resting in slips.
+Water may rise, so be prepared to secure your watercraft appropriately to withstand a rise in water depth.
+If your slip has a ceiling, consider the rise that will come and consider if your slip is high enough to protect your vessel without damage.